Gyakobo/blind-75-leetcode-list/Matrix/rotate-image/rotate-image.md

 Author: [Andrew Gyakobo](https://github.com/Gyakobo)

+This [README](https://github.com/Gyakobo/blind-75-leetcode-list/blob/main/Matrix/rotate-image/rotate-image.md) serves as an explanation for how to rotate a matrix by 90 degrees.

 ### Methodology

-1. Before we even get to the code let's consider the following matrix:
+1. Let's consider the following matrices:
 $$
 A =
 \left(\begin{array}{cc}